North Merritt Island, Florida

 North Merritt Island is a census-designated place (CDP) in Brevard County, Florida, United States.
 It occupies a portion of the physical Merritt Island, north of the CDP of Merritt Island and south of Merritt Island National Wildlife Refuge.
 Florida State Road 3 is the main highway through the community, leading north to Florida State Road 405 and south to Florida State Road 528.
+Situated on an Atlantic coast peninsula, North Merritt Island is a portion of the larger Merritt Island area in Brevard County, Florida.
+The area is close to the Cape Canaveral Space Force Station and the Kennedy Space Center.

 North Merritt Island was first listed as a CDP prior to the 2020 census.
+The population was 8,566 at the 2020 census.
+It is part of the Palm Bay—Melbourne—Titusville, Florida Metropolitan Statistical Area.